-Arrival and Dismissal Procedures
+Arrival and Dismissal Procedures S-165-S

-Do not drop your child off prior to 7:20 a.m. at Shook and 7:30 a.m. at Hubble and Webster.
+Do not drop your child off prior to 7:25 a.m. at Shook and 7:30 a.m. at Hubble and Webster.
 We cannot guarantee supervision will be available.
 Parents are welcome to pick their students up after school.
-However, we ask that you remember that school is in session until 3:39 p.m. at Hubble and Webster and 3:25 p.m. at Shook.
+However, we ask that you remember that school is in session until 3:39 p.m. at Hubble and Webster and 3:29 p.m. at Shook.
 If you need to leave early with your child, come to the office and the secretary will call the classroom.
 The teacher will send your child to the office, and you may leave from there after signing your child out.
 Hubble, Webster, and Shook have drive through pick up systems.
 Parents must present a photo ID when picking up a student.
-Parents need to place their child's pick-up cards in their car window as well as present their student's Kid Account card when picking up their children.
+Parents need to present their student's Kid Account card when picking up their children.
 School staff will deliver children to their cars.